Textualize/textual/docs/how-to/package-an-application.md

 #### Making the entry point

+An entry point is the function in your project that launches your app.
 Normally, somewhere in a Textual application, you'll have some code that looks like this:

 ```python